frederickaplan/fdh/files/PART4/fdh-4-1.md

 ### Case Study : Using Dataverse

 Dataverse was created in 2015.
 It developed in Europe.

 The **Dataverse** is an open source web application to share, preserve, cite, explore and analyze research data.
-Researchers, data authors, publishers, data distributors, and affiliated institutions all receive appropriate credit via a data citation with a persistent identifier (e.g., DOI, or Handle).
+Researchers, data authors, publishers, data distributors, and affiliated institutions all receive appropriate credit via a data citation with a persistent identifier (e.g. DOI, or Handle).

+Data commons.

-The strenght of Dataverse is versionning.
+The strength of Dataverse is versioning.

  https://dataverse.org

 ### Open Source Licenses

-(See part I)
+(See PartI, FDH-1-5: Creative Commons, Public Domain)

+---

 ## Data Management Plan

-Not all data are sharable, but all projects must have a Data Management Plan (DMP)
+Not all data are sharable, but all projects must have a Data Management Plan (DMP).
+Proof that data management has been thought of and planned in research plan.

+Issues are linked with one another: that's why they need to be thought of beforehand.

-Data collection and documentation
+**(1) Data collection and documentation**

 1.1 What data will you collect, observe, generate or re-use?